by Myrthe Wieler

 The 5 main organs of elimination

-The 5 main organs involved in the elimination process are the the liver, kidneys, lungs, intestines and skin.
+The 5 main organs involved in the elimination process are the liver, kidneys, lungs, intestines and skin.
 These organs work together seamlessly to ensure that our body is able to survive our environment.
-This is why it is essential that we support the function of these organs with keeping our mind and body happy and healthy.
+This is why it is essential that we support the function of these organs by keeping our mind and body happy and healthy.